 Target audience: CEO, COO, CNO, CMO, HR directors, all outpatient and inpatient hospital leadership, nursing leadership, department heads, The Joint Commission coordinators, performance improvement directors, risk managers and compliance officers

-Target audience: CEO, COO, CFO, CNO, CMO, outpatient clinical staff, nursing staff, physicians, outpatient department managers, utilization review staff, medical-surgical nursing staff, ED nursing staff, coding personnel, financial analysts, compliance personnel, Chargemaster coordinators and coding, billing and claims transaction personnel
+Target audience: CEO, COO, CFO, CNO, CMO, case managers, outpatient clinical staff, nursing staff, physicians, outpatient departmental managers, inpatient services managers, central supply staff , Chargemaster coordinators, business office staff, patient financial management personnel, compliance staff and all coding, billing and claims transaction staff

 Learn from an expert answers to these questions: What is the Medicare Secondary Payer Program (MSP)?
 How is MSP supposed to work?
 Why is billing MSP so complicated?
 What process should we use to properly bill Medicare as secondary?
 How do we handle working aged secondary?
 Do provider-based clinics create challenges with MSP?
 Why do we have so much trouble with Workers’ Compensation?
 What is a waiver of collection?
 How does MSP correlate with Coordination of Benefits Contractor (COBC)?
 How does MMSEA Section 111 affect filing MSP claims?
 What happens if we request and receive conditional payment?
 Are the RACs interested in MSP problems?